 Access Up To $1.5 Million Immediately

-Fraction offers HELOCs up to $1.5 million or 45% (35% for 10-year loans) of your home equity position.
+Fraction offers HELOCs up to $1.5 million or 41% of your home equity position.
 Once approved, borrowers can get cash immediately.

 No Monthly Payments For The Loan Term

-Fraction offers five and ten-year HELOC terms.
+Fraction offers five-year HELOC terms.
 During the borrowing period, borrowers pay no monthly payments.

 Floating Interest Rate Based On Your Home's Value

-The Fraction interest rate always falls in a range between 5.83%-11.85% APR for five-year loans.
-Ten-year loans have interest rates ranging from 7.08%-15%.
+The Fraction interest rate always falls in a range between 7.99%-16.02% APR for five-year loans, depending on your location and other factors.
 However, the interest rate doesn’t depend on some external interest rate.
 Instead, the rate depends on your home’s value when you pay off the loan.

 Full Repayment Required